heatherkrueger1234-design/heatherkrueger1234-design/README.md

 </a>

 </div>
-<p></p>

 <p align="justify">
-Welcome to my GitHub Page.
-I am Heather Krueger and now Computer Engineering student.
-I learn new things about programming and teach these things to others.
-I have been programming for almost more than 10 years and worked with many languages and technologies.
-Also, inside Instagram, I have a media called <a href="https://www.instagram.com/#">Barnamenevisinsta</a> that shares everything I learn about programming.
+Welcome to my GitHub Page!
+I am Heather Krueger, a Computer Engineering student who loves learning new things about programming and sharing them with others.
+Alongside coding, I also enjoy design and creative work.

 </p>

+---

+### 👩‍💻 About Me

+- 🎨 **UI/UX Designer & Frontend Developer**
+- 🌱 Currently exploring **modern web animation**
+- 🤝 Open to **freelance and collaboration opportunities**
+- 📝 Ask me about: **Figma, HTML5, CSS3, React**
+- ⏳ Fun fact: *I can solve a Rubik’s cube in under a minute!*

 ---